Bruschetta Three Ways

 - 10-12oz mixed mushrooms, diced (I used shiitake and crimini)

 - 2 tbsp butter

 - 1 baguette, cut in 1/2-inch-thick slices

 For the tomato bruschetta: Mix all the ingredients in a bowl.
 Add salt and pepper to taste.
 Set aside, unrefrigerated, 3 hours.

 For the burrata bruschetta: Chop the burrata cheese and move to a bowl.
 Add salt and pepper to taste.
 Set aside.

-For the mushroom bruschetta: Heat 2 tablespoons butter in heavy large skillet over medium high heat.
+For the mushroom bruschetta: Heat 2 tablespoons butter in a heavy large skillet over medium-high heat.
 Meanwhile heat oven to 450°F. Add the chopped mushroom to the skillet.
 Cook until slightly browned, stirring occasionally.
 Add scallions and thyme and cook for until the scallions wilt, about 2 minutes.
 Add salt and pepper to taste.
 Remove from heat and spoon mushroom mixture into a bowl.
 Set aside.